Grip, Hold, and Stance

 Because of all these multiple variables, Weaver practically demands sighted fire.
 Jack Weaver’s use of the sights differentiated him from his fellow Leatherslap competitors more than his hold did.

-The balloons were also at 21 feet, except in 1963, when 3-time champion Elden Carl convinced Jeff Cooper to move it to 15 feet.
+The balloons were also at 21 feet, except in 1963, when 3-time champion Elden Carl convinced Jeff Cooper to move them to 15 feet.
 Carl was inspired to request the change after he read a LAPD study that found 80% of their law enforcement shootings were within 12 feet of the assailant (“Recollections of a Combat Master,” EldenCarl.com).
-After that year, it went back to 21 feet and stayed there.
+After that year, the targets went back to 21 feet and stayed there.

 Leatherslap differed from other quick draw competitions of the 1950s which inevitably used single action revolvers from old-west style rigs to bust balloons with blanks.
 The use of blanks necessitated close range to pop the balloons.
 Cooper’s Leatherslap used live ammo, permitting more distant targets.
 Any type of handgun (including DA revolvers and semi-auto pistols) was permitted.
 Increasing the range to 7 – 10 yards separated the men from the boys, but it also artificially created a need for sighted fire.

 In 1994, I won the API 250 shoot-off at Gunsite against faster, more skilled shooters with better guns.
 I had a wartime production M1911A1 with tiny stock sights.
 Each shooter had to shoot his or her own array (falling steel plates had replaced the balloons of Leatherslap), faster than the opponent shot his.
 The plates themselves were farther away than assailants in “typical” gunfights (if I recall correctly, one of them was back by the berm), but they were not so much distant as small, about 6 inches in diameter.
-The bigger, easier to acquire “combat” sights on my competitor’s guns did not work as well against the small, distant steel targets as the tiny sights on my old war horse, so I edged them out–not by shooting fast, but by shooting accurately.
+Like firing head shots on multiple opponents.
+The bigger, easier to acquire “combat” sights on my competitor’s guns did not work as well against the small, distant steel targets as the tiny sights on my old war horse, so I edged them out–not by shooting faster, but by shooting more accurately.

 In other words, four decades after he founded Leatherslap, Cooper’s school was still using targets so small / far away that sighted fire was imperative.
 Shooting (and watching others) shoot at difficult to hit targets forced Cooper to arrive at the conclusion that sighted fire is necessary, and as if to prove it, small, distant targets were always part of his programs.